diyorbek1000/Latin-russian-Telegram-bot/README.md

 # Latin-russian-Telegram-bot
-This code about Telegram bot which change latin letters russian letter
+This code about Telegram bot which change latin to the letters russian letter